 Our International Office offers comprehensive support to international students during the application and admissions process, with the aim of helping you choose the right course and to ease the transition to studying in the UK.

-Barts Cancer Institute was formed in 2003 and is one of the Institutes within Barts and The London School of Medicine and Dentistry.
+Barts Cancer Institute was formed in 2003 and is 1 of 7 Institutes within Barts and The London School of Medicine and Dentistry.